mahaashri06/mahaashri06.github.io/index.md

 ## Extra-Curricular Activities
 <a id="activities"></a>

-- Third Prize – Drawing Competition, Connaissance’24
+- Drawing- Received third prize in Connaissance’24, competition in School of Law,
+Sastra University on the topic “
+Icons of our time”(2024).

-- Completed Praveen Uttarardh in Hindi
+Completed Praveen Uttarard in
+Hindi.

 ---